-Appeals - The CIAC will honor appeals of coach disqualification only (not player disqualifications) when the nature of the disqualification under the CIAC Disqualification/Ejection Rule applies to circumstances other than game official judgments.
+Appeals - The CIAC will honor appeals of coach disqualification for the fifty percent rule only (not player disqualifications) when the nature of the disqualification under the CIAC Disqualification/Ejection Rule applies to circumstances other than game official judgments.
 For example, the ejection of a head coach for winning a football contest by more than 50 points when the circumstances warrant an exception.